Juvenile Delinquency Proceedings

 Is Your Child Accused?

-This office focuses on situations where a petition alleging criminal conduct has been or may be filed against your child, especially here in San Diego.
+The Law Office of Domenic J. Lombardo focuses on situations where a petition alleging criminal conduct has been or may be filed against your child, especially here in San Diego.
 Any San Diego law enforcement contact with a child that results in the child being detained should be considered a good reason to contact an experienced juvenile defense attorney.
-This office provides free consultations to parents seeking advice regarding possible San Diego juvenile court proceedings.
+We provide free consultations to parents seeking advice regarding possible San Diego juvenile court proceedings.

 Four Phases of Juvenile Matters